 - Select one email address to be your “private” guarded email address – much like an unlisted phone number – that you never, ever use in situations where the email address might be harvested for spam mailing lists.

-- Create additional “throw-away” email addresses that you use only for a limited time (say when registering a product) or for a limited purpose (like registering for a website) and can safely ignore after those purposes have
+- Create additional “throw-away” email addresses that you use only for a limited time (say when registering a product) or for a limited purpose (like registering for a website) and can safely ignore after those purposes have been met.

 Another entry into the fight against spam is something called challenge/response.
 It’s available as a service from various companies and is now also sometimes offered or even required by some ISPs.